CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

 1. **Define the Button Class**
    - Create a new class in your cog file that inherits from `discord.ui.View`.
    - Add button callback response methods using the `@discord.ui.button` decorator.
-   - Each button method should define the button's label, style, and a custom response ID.
+   - Each button method should define the button's label, a custom response ID and style.

    Example:
    ```python